diamSystems/Press/diamOS_Support_Lifecycle_Press_Release.md

 **FOR IMMEDIATE RELEASE**
 **November 4, 2024**

-**Keighley, Bradford –** diam Systems Ltd. is committed to providing its customers with a clear and dependable support strategy for diamOS.
+**Keighley, Bradford –** diam Systems is committed to providing its customers with a clear and dependable support strategy for diamOS.
 We build diamOS upon the robust foundation of Ubuntu Long-Term Support (LTS) releases, ensuring a stable and reliable core for our users.
 However, it is important for our customers to understand the distinctions between Ubuntu’s support timeline and our own.

 ## diamOS and Ubuntu LTS: Two Support Cycles